letmefind/BypaxPanel/README.md

 - 🎯 Optimized system architecture for better maintainability
 - 🌍 Multi-language support: English, Chinese, Korean, and Persian
 - 🔧 Simplified installation process with automated scripts
-- 🔐 **New Protocol Support**: OpenVPN, WireGuard, and IKE tunnel protocols
+- 🔐 **Comprehensive Protocol Support** (Planned): All VPN protocols from Xboard (including V2ray and others) plus OpenVPN, WireGuard, and IKE tunnel protocols - no other panel supports all these protocols together

 ## 🚀 Quick Start